Suicide: Philosophy

 A number of questions are raised within the philosophy of suicide, including what constitutes suicide, whether or not suicide can be a rational choice, and the moral permissibility of suicide.
 Arguments as to acceptability of suicide in moral or social terms range from the position that the act is inherently immoral and unacceptable under any circumstances, to a regard for suicide as a sacrosanct right of anyone who believes they have rationally and conscientiously come to the decision to end their own lives, even if they are young and healthy.

 Opponents to suicide include philosophers such as Augustine of Hippo, Thomas Aquinas, Immanuel Kant and, arguably, John Stuart Mill – Mill's focus on the importance of liberty and autonomy meant that he rejected choices which would prevent a person from making future autonomous decisions.
 Others view suicide as a legitimate matter of personal choice.
 Supporters of this position maintain that no one should be forced to suffer against their will, particularly from conditions such as incurable disease, mental illness, and old age, with no possibility of improvement.
 They reject the belief that suicide is always irrational, arguing instead that it can be a valid last resort for those enduring major pain or trauma.
 A stronger stance would argue that people should be allowed to autonomously choose to die regardless of whether they are suffering.
 Notable supporters of this school of thought include Scottish empiricist David Hume, who accepted suicide so long as it did not harm or violate a duty to God, other people, or the self, and American bioethicist Jacob Appel.

+Adverse attitudes

+Society may have negative attitudes towards suicide, which can lead to suicidal people experiencing discrimination, stigmatization, exclusion, pathologization, and incarceration.
+They may be hospitalized or drugged without their consent, have difficulties in finding jobs or housing, and have their parental rights revoked.
+Suicide is not seen as a positive human right or a logical decision given circumstances.
+Suicidal people are not seen as having potentially valuable messages to convey.

 Advocacy

 Advocacy of suicide has occurred in many cultures and subcultures.
 The Japanese military during World War II encouraged and glorified kamikaze attacks, which were suicide attacks by military aviators from the Empire of Japan against Allied naval vessels in the closing stages of the Pacific Theater of World War II.
 Japanese society as a whole has been described as "suicide-tolerant" (see Suicide in Japan).

-Internet searches for information on suicide return webpages that 10–30% of the time encourage or facilitate suicide attempts.
-There is some concern that such sites may push those predisposed over the edge.
+Internet searches for information on suicide return webpages that, in a 2008 study, about 50% of the time provide information on suicide methods.
+A similar study found that 11% of sites encouraged suicide attempts.
+There is some concern that such sites may push those already predisposed to attempt suicide.
 Some people form suicide pacts online, either with pre-existing friends or people they have recently encountered in chat rooms or message boards.
 The Internet, however, may also help prevent suicide by providing a social group for those who are isolated.